gfxcoindev/gfx/README.md

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
-Tags are regularly created to indicate new stable release versions of Era.
+Tags are regularly created to indicate new stable release versions of GraphicsCoin.

-Feature branches are created when there are major new features being worked on by several people.
+Feature branches are created when there are major new features being worked on by sevGraphicsCoinl people.

 From time to time a pull request will become outdated.
 If this occurs, and the pull is no longer automatically mergeable; a comment on the pull will